 Instructions

-For each cup of mashed fruit, add 1 cup of sugar.
+For each cup of mashed fruit, measure 1 cup of sugar.

-Place the sugar and mashed raspberries in a large pot.
 Bring to a boil over medium-high heat, stirring frequently to prevent scorching.
-Continue cooking for 8-12 minutes until the jam reaches 220°F (104°C) or passes the freezer plate test for gel stage.
+Continue cooking for 8-12 minutes, stirring often and scraping the bottom of the pot.

-If canning, process jars in a water bath canner for 10 minutes (or 15 minutes above 6,000 feet).
-Let the jars cool on a towel and check seals after 12-24 hours.
+For canning: Apply lids and rings.
+Process in a water bath canner for 10 minutes (15 minutes above 6,000 ft).
+Let cool 12-24 hours and check seals.

 Store sealed jars in a cool, dark place for 12-18 months.
 Refrigerate after opening.